Timothy Zahn

-Timothy Zahn (born September 1, 1951) is an American writer of science fiction and fantasy.
-He is known best for his prolific collection of Star Wars books, chiefly the Thrawn series, and has published several other series of sci-fi and fantasy novels of his own original creation, in addition to many works of short fiction.
+Timothy Zahn (born 1951) is an American writer of science fiction and fantasy.
+He is known best for his prolific collection of Star Wars books, chiefly the Thrawn trilogy, and has published several other series of sci-fi and fantasy novels of his own original creation, in addition to many works of short fiction.

-Early life
+Early life and education

-Zahn grew up in Lombard, Illinois and attended Glenbard East High School in Lombard.
-He then went on to Michigan State University, before working towards a doctorate in physics at the University of Illinois.
+Zahn grew up in Lombard, Illinois, and attended Glenbard East High School in Lombard.
+He has been a fan of sci-fi since he was a child.

+He attended Michigan State University, before working towards a doctorate in physics at the University of Illinois.

 Career

 Zahn's novella Cascade Point won the 1984 Hugo Award.
-He is the author of the Blackcollar trilogy and the Cobra series (nine novels so far), fourteen Star Wars expanded universe novels, including thirteen novels featuring Grand Admiral Thrawn: the Thrawn trilogy, the Hand of Thrawn duology, Outbound Flight, Choices of One, Thrawn, Thrawn: Alliances, Thrawn: Treason, and the Thrawn Ascendancy trilogy.
+Zahn novels also won five Dragon Awards.
+He is the author of the Blackcollar trilogy and the Cobra series (nine novels so far), fourteen Star Wars Expanded Universe novels, including thirteen novels featuring Grand Admiral Thrawn: the Thrawn trilogy, the Hand of Thrawn duology, Outbound Flight, Choices of One, Thrawn, Thrawn: Alliances, Thrawn: Treason, and the Thrawn Ascendancy trilogy.

 Lucasfilm at times used some of the more detailed Star Wars: The Roleplaying Game supplements from West End Games as references, and West End sent boxes of their sourcebooks to Zahn when he started work on a new Star Wars novel trilogy.
 At the time, Zahn was writing Heir to the Empire (1991), the first book in what became known as the Thrawn trilogy, and West End in turn released sourcebooks from 1992–1994 based on Zahn's three novels.